MamboBryan/tmdb/README.md

-# Nekos
+# TMDB
-This is a sample project of how to load stuff from an API and show with compose
+This is a sample project of how to load movies from the TMDB API

 ## Features
-- fetch a simple list of characters with their title and images
+- fetch a simple list of movies and display them on a screen

 ## What is Used